Agapanthus praecox

 - Agapanthus praecox 'Queen Anne Blue'

-Average number of Agapanthus praecox seeds per kilo: 150,000.
+Average number of Agapanthus praecox seeds per kilogram: 150,000.

 Properties